 There are many private alternative student loan programs available.
 A quick Internet search will provide you with many options.
 We strongly recommend that you consider a private alternative education loan only after all other types of federal and institutional financing options have been exhausted.
 Please meet with a financial aid officer to discuss the method of financing that is in your best interest.

-A student's ability to obtain private education funding is largely based on their credit-worthiness and their current aggregate indebtedness.
+A student's ability to obtain private education funding is largely based on his/her credit-worthiness and current aggregate indebtedness.
 We suggest you consider using a cosigner, which may help to reduce the cost of the loans and to ease the approval process.
-Citizenship status is also a consideration for many programs.
+Citizenship status is also a consideration for most programs.